stainless-api/stl-api/packages/stainless/docs/expansion.md

 # Expansion

-Expansion allows you to optionally include associated objects in an API response if the user requests them.
+Expansion allows you to optionally include associated objects in an API response if the user requests them in an `expand` query parameter.
 Here's an example of a `get /api/posts/{postId}` endpoint with an expandable `user` property:

 ```
 $ curl localhost:3000/api/posts/018a286a-f44d-47c3-b8a4-af92096ff512